tettou771/ofxBinaryCommunicator/README.md

 }
 ```

-## Example
+## Examples

-The repository includes example code for both Arduino (`ofxBinaryCommunicatorExample.ino`) and openFrameworks (`ofApp.cpp`).
-These examples demonstrate how to set up the communicator, send various types of data, and handle received messages.
+The repository contains three types of samples.
+Sample code for Arduino (`ofxBinaryCommunicatorExample-xxx.ino`) and openFrameworks (`example-openFrameworks-xxx`) is included.
+These samples show how to set up, send various types of data, and handle received messages.

+After writing the corresponding source code on the Arduino side and building the source code on the openFrameworks side, communication will be possible.

+### basic

+This explains the basic usage.

+This is a sample of how to define a structure that corresponds to the content you want to communicate, serialize it, and communicate.

+### OscLikeMessage

+This is a method of sending and receiving data using a predefined structure called OscLikeMessage.

+Although it has a large overhead, it allows you to easily send and receive data in a manner similar to OSC.

+However, because the structure is fixed length, it cannot handle types such as string.
+You can include int32, float, Color (custom definition), etc. in the data.

+### DeviceInfoRequest

+When many devices are connected to a PC, it can be difficult to identify devices using only the COM port number.

+Therefore, it is useful to assign names and IDs to devices in advance and make requests, as this will allow you to identify which devices are connected.

+This sample is intended for such use.

 ## Customization